In Silico Conformational Assay: Molecular Dynamics To Study Protein Flexibility

 The Conformational Landscape

-Folded proteins change their conformation in varying degrees, ranging from simple pocket breathing to large rearrangements of entire domains, like the spike protein of some viruses.
-While crystal structures can help enormously understanding your target, they only offer a static picture, a small well of the conformational landscape of your target.
+While crystal structures can help enormously in understanding your target, they only offer a static picture, a small well of the conformational landscape of your target.

 With molecular dynamics, we can further explore this landscape, visiting other relevant wells, such as the active conformation of a GPCR, or the DFG-out conformation of a kinase.
 In collaboration with UCB, we transitioned the structure of a GPCR from its inactive to its active conformation, using unbiased simulations.